-As of 2023, the State of California continues to pass new ADU laws lifting restrictions and making it easier and more affordable to build Accessory Dwelling Units.
+As of 2024 the State of California continues to pass new ADU laws lifting restrictions and making it easier and more affordable to build Accessory Dwelling Units.
 Because of the new laws, California ADU construction has surged.
-As of last year, ADUs constituted roughly one in seven homes permitted in California.
-Here are some of the highlights of the new ADU laws that went into effect in January 2023:
+Over 80,000 ADU’s have been permitted since the first ADU reform bill was passed in 2016.

-Assembly Bill 2221 now requires all agencies involved with reviewing ADU plans, including planning departments and utility companies, to respond within 60 days of submission of plans.
-This change will now reduce the time for application review and processing.
+Assembly Bill 2221 requires all agencies involved with reviewing California ADU plans, including planning departments and utility companies, to respond within 60 days of submission of plans.
+This change reduces the time for application review and processing.

 AB 2221 also amended the height restrictions as follows:

 Previously, setbacks were reduced to four-foot side and rear yards.
-Now, if a proposed ADU is less than 800 sq. ft., the front setback requirement can no longer prevent the ADU from getting built.
+Now, California law states if a proposed ADU is less than 800 sq. ft., the front setback requirement can no longer prevent the ADU from getting built.

 Senate Bill 897 eliminates the restriction regarding non-conforming zoning conditions, building code violations, or unpermitted structures.
 Prior to SB 897, homeowners were required to have unpermitted structures brought up to current codes, which made California ADU development slower and more costly.
 SB 897 removes these restrictions unless the unpermitted condition is a health or safety concern.